Kenneth William Padgett Biography

 He was attracted to the new software for desktop publishing and graphics

 all he could about it.
 Kenneth W Padgett became a

 freelance desktop publisher.
-His business thrived for about three years,
+His business thrived for about five years,

 but as page formatting and other aspects of desktop publishing became

 more accessible to less-skilled workers the market for freelancers

 began to dry up.
 He saw the handwriting on the wall and began studying to earn

 own to pass the tests required to earn certification as a Novell Netware

 Engineer and a

 Microsoft Certified Professional, as well as the A+ Technician and Network CompTIA certifications.
 Ken